 Lancelin kitesurfing and windsurfing

 If you’re not into sail sports, you probably don’t know that Lancelin is one of the world’s premier windsurfing destinations.
 Many of the world’s best windsurfers have made Lancelin their base because of the exceptional wind and wave conditions that can be found here.

 For kite and windsurfing, Lancelin offers something for all levels, from beginners to pros.
 World class wave spots to be found on the on the outer reef while freestylers and beginners will love the flat water spots closer to shore.

-Stretching for almost two kilometres these are the biggest dunes in West Australia.
+Stretching for almost two kilometres the Lancelin Sand Dunes are the biggest dunes in West Australia.
 You wouldn’t be far off the mark if you thought you were in the Middle East.
 The Australian Army conducts training exercises here in preparation for deployment to the Middle East because it truly looks like a desert landscape.

-You can hit the dunes with a dirt-bike, a four-wheel drive or rent a sandboard from the local shop.
-Lancelin is one of only five designated off-road areas in West Australia and as such quad bikes, dirt bikes and four wheel drives are out in big numbers.
+You can hit the dunes with a dirt-bike, a four-wheel drive or hire a sandboard from the local shop.
+Lancelin is one of only five designated off-road areas in West Australia and as such quad bikes, dirt bikes and four-wheel drives are out in big numbers.
 If you’re with a car it’s a good idea to bring your own recovery equipment as it can be an expensive exercise getting your car towed out of the dunes.